CASTCollection MinistriesFood Pantry | Maison Fortune Orphanage | PLARN

 $10 Grocery Gift Card

-Holiday Baskets: We collect gift cards at Thanksgiving and Christmas to provide a holiday meal to in need parishioners and families served by Catholic Charities, Samaritan House, Community Services Board and Refugee Resettlement with a special holiday meal.
+Holiday Baskets: We collect gift cards at Thanksgiving and Christmas to provide a holiday meal to in need parishioners and families served by Catholic Charities, Samaritan House, Department of Human Services, Refugee Resettlement, Jewish Family Services and others with a special holiday meal.
+Typically serving 110-125 families.

 Maison Fortune Orphanage: We work to build our relationship, share spiritual and material resources through our formal “twinning” with Maison Fortune Orphanage in Hinche, Haiti. **We are currently working to rebuild our bond and revitalize our awareness in this ministry.

 Migrant Ministry: Alongside more than twenty other Catholic parishes from both the sides of the Chesapeake Bay Bridge-Tunnel we work to serve the migrant workers by collecting and donating resources.
-Items we collect are toiletries, clothing, bedding, backpacks, and school supplies, as well as rosaries, holy cards, and holy water.
+Items we collect are toiletries, clothing, bedding, backpacks, and school supplies, as well as rosaries, holy cards, and other religious items.

 Prison Ministry: Program centers around visits to Deerfield Correctional Facility celebrating a Mass and conversations with the Catholic inmate community.
 The visits are usually on the fourth Tuesday of each month.
 We also write cards for the Easter and Christmas seasons for the Catholic Community at Deerfield.